 PID Controllers Explained - Automatic Control

-PID controllers are named after the Proportional, Integral and Derivative control modes they have.
-They are used in most automatic process control applications in industry.
 PID controllers can be used to regulate flow, temperature, pressure, level, and many other industrial process variables.
 This blog reviews the design of PID controllers and explains the P, I and D control modes used in them.

 Automatic Control